cocos/cocos-docs/en/cocos-service/agc-auth.md

 `getUserExtra(): void`

-Obtains UserExtra of the current user, asynchronous update result.
-This API verifies the access token and refresh token of a user.
-Ensure that the refresh token is within its validity period.
-Otherwise, result code `INVALID_REFRESH_TOKEN = 203817986` will be returned, indicating that the user's refresh token has expired.
-Refer to AGC Auth Service document - [getUserExtra](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-References/agconnectuser#getUserExtra).
+Obtains UserExtra of the current user, update results via the asynchronous callback.
+This API verifies the Access Token and Refresh Token of a user.
+Ensure that the Refresh Token is within its validity period.
+Otherwise, result code `INVALID_REFRESH_TOKEN = 203817986` will be returned, indicating that the user's Refresh Token has expired.
+You can refer to AGC Auth Service document - [getUserExtra](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-References/agconnectuser#getUserExtra).

 **Example**: